waipingng/ML-course-fp/README.md

 * An interesting part about this model is the implementation of pairwise comparison.
 The function `generate_pairwise_df()` creates differences of feature columns for every combination of horse in a race.
 This allows the model to learn what relative advantages each horse has and what contributes to being a winning and losing horse horse helping the model create a rank for each horse.
 #### LightGBM Ranker:
 * LightGBM Ranker is special version of LightGBM designed for learning-to-rank like ranking horses in a race.
 The lightGBM Ranker can predict ranking order within group, istead of training horses individually.
-* Run `lightgbm_ranker.ipynb`: We can get Top-1 accuracy from LightGBM Ranker which is group-awareness.
+* Run `lightgbm_ranker.ipynb`: We can get Top-1 accuracy which means how often the model’s highest-ranked prediction matches the actual winnerfrom LightGBM Ranker which is group-awareness.

 ### Results
 #### LightGBMClassifier Model